-Welcome to the “Child Impact Program” at the Greater Nashua Mental Health Center at Community Council.
+Welcome to the “Child Impact Program” at Greater Nashua Mental Health.
 The New Hampshire legislature enacted RSA 458-D in 1993, which mandates parents to complete the Children First Program before a divorce decree can be issued.
-This four-hour program helps parents understand the impact of divorce and custody issues on children by focusing on the following topics:
+This four-hour program helps parents understand the impact of separation and custody issues on children by focusing on the following topics:

 - The effects of divorce and separation on children

 You may register for either one 4-hour class on a Saturday (9am – 1pm) or two 2-hour classes during a weeknight (6pm – 8pm).

 Please note that class sizes are limited and usually fill up 4-6 weeks in advance.
 The earlier you register for a class, the better your chances are of getting your preferred selection.
 If you are unable to attend any of our classes, you may attend at any other participating location.
 For a list of program locations, go to www.nhcbha.org.

 Classes are located at Greater Nashua Mental Health, 100 West Pearl Street, Nashua, NH 03060 (West Pearl Street runs off of Main Street).